Healthy Recipes Blog

 Save this RecipeSaved!
 Rate this Recipe Print Recipe

 This turkey salad is so easy to make.
-It's ready in just 20 minutes, and it has this irresistible combination of creaminess and crunch.
+It's ready in 20 minutes and has this irresistible combination of creaminess and crunch.

 Prep Time20 minutes mins